Legal Documents you might need as a Business Partnership

 Before you enter into a formally binding contract, a Letter of Intent (Memorandum of Understanding) can help to set out the key terms of a potential agreement.
 A Letter of Intent (Memorandum of Understanding) typically includes details of the proposed agreement, pre-conditions, key obligations, the next steps, and the intended signing date.
 It can be used as a roadmap for further negotiations and to obtain a final agreement more easily.
 This document is not legally binding, but it can contain certain legally binding clauses such as confidentiality.

 As your business expands, you will need to hire people.
 An Employment Contract sets out the obligations and expectations of both the partnership and the employee right from the beginning.
+Employment contract has big importance for healthy work flow in company.
 An Employment Contract should cover key areas such as probation period, pay, benefits, hours, annual leave, and termination.
 It will help to minimise disputes and ensure a happy working environment.

 Sale of Goods Agreement or Supply of Services Agreement